CRF250RX Features

 Downdraft intake and exhaust

 The DOHC cylinder-head design straightens the intake and exhaust tracts for improved efficiency.
-Straighter ports boost low-speed and midrange torque and throttle response.
+Straighter ports boost low- to mid-range torque and throttle response.

 Single exhaust